radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 ## AWS.RDS/CustomDBEngineVersionProperties
 ### Properties
-* **DatabaseInstallationFilesS3BucketName**: string (Required): The name of an Amazon S3 bucket that contains database installation files for your CEV.
+* **DatabaseInstallationFilesS3BucketName**: string: The name of an Amazon S3 bucket that contains database installation files for your CEV.
 For example, a valid bucket name is `my-custom-installation-files`.
 * **DatabaseInstallationFilesS3Prefix**: string: The Amazon S3 directory that contains the database installation files for your CEV.
 For example, a valid bucket name is `123456789012/cev1`.
 If this setting isn't specified, no prefix is assumed.
 * **DBEngineVersionArn**: string (ReadOnly): The ARN of the custom engine version.
 * **Description**: string: An optional description of your CEV.
 * **Engine**: string (Required, Identifier): The database engine to use for your custom engine version (CEV).
 The only supported value is `custom-oracle-ee`.
 * **EngineVersion**: string (Required, Identifier): The name of your CEV.
 The name format is 19.customized_string .
 For example, a valid name is 19.my_cev1.
 This setting is required for RDS Custom for Oracle, but optional for Amazon RDS.
 The combination of Engine and EngineVersion is unique per customer per Region.
+* **ImageId**: string: The identifier of Amazon Machine Image (AMI) used for CEV.
 * **KMSKeyId**: string: The AWS KMS key identifier for an encrypted CEV.
 A symmetric KMS key is required for RDS Custom, but optional for Amazon RDS.
 * **Manifest**: string (WriteOnly): The CEV manifest, which is a JSON document that describes the installation .zip files stored in Amazon S3.
 Specify the name/value pairs in a file or a quoted string.
 RDS Custom applies the patches in the order in which they are listed.
+* **SourceCustomDbEngineVersionIdentifier**: string (WriteOnly): The identifier of the source custom engine version.
 * **Status**: string: The availability status to be assigned to the CEV.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.
+* **UseAwsProvidedLatestImage**: bool (WriteOnly): A value that indicates whether AWS provided latest image is applied automatically to the Custom Engine Version.
+By default, AWS provided latest image is applied automatically.
+This value is only applied on create.

 ## AWS.RDS/DBClusterParameterGroupProperties
 ### Properties